eddmash/powerorm/README.md

         $user1->save();
      }

+see more methods and examples here http://eddmash.github.io/powerorm/docs/classes/powerorm.queries.Queryset.html
 ## 4. Form
-The PModel also provides a method that generates a form for a specific model.
+The PModel also provides a form_builder that helps you generate and customize form for a specific model.

-e.g. inside the controller
+e.g. inside any controller method

     public function index(){
         $this->load->model('user');